maximilianMairinger/reqPackageJson/README.md

-# Req package json
+# Require package.json

-Load and parse nearset package.json.
+Load and parse nearest package.json, relative to the callers directory.

-> Please note that Req package json is currently under development and not yet suited for production

 ## Installation